 Pipe Stress Engineer is the person who ensures that the pipe routing done by the piping designer or Engineer (Layout) is consistent with the allowable’s in the applicable piping Codes.
-This translates to keeping the thermal forces, weight loads (both the live and dead weight loads) the piping system imposes on equipment, equipment nozzles, and structures within limit set by codes or standards.
+This translates to keeping the thermal forces, weight loads (both the live and deadweight loads) the piping system imposes on equipment, equipment nozzles, and structures within the limit set by codes or standards.
 Selecting and specifying stress related products like Expansion Joints, Variable and Constant Spring Hangers, Snubbers, Struts, Etc. are also the responsibility of a Piping Stress Engineer.

 So, in general, What does the Pipe Stress Engineer should know.
 The subject of Pipe Stress Engineering is broad enough and more than just knowing the Analysis software like Caesar II, AutoPipe, Start-Prof, Caepipe, or Rohr-2.

 The below-mentioned paragraphs list down some of the most basic of things that a good Pipe Stress Engineer should know.

 Related Piping Codes

 Piping codes are the bible for piping designing.
 Hence, It is the first and foremost responsibility of the piping stress engineer to acquire knowledge about the applicable Piping Codes for the different types of Projects.
 He must have access to the latest copy so that proper data is used and proper decisions can be made for the calculations and the good of the project.